codio/site/source/docs/console/creating.html.markdown

 You will then be shown a dialog that lets you choose the various ways to create or import a project.

+##Creating a new project
+You can start off by selecting from the Create Project dropdown list, which offers the following options

+- creating a blank HTML5 Boilerplate project
+- creating an empty project
+- creating a project from a template
+- create a SalesForce project (experimental)

+##Importing or Git cloning
+Additionally, you can import an existing project from a [Git repo](/docs/git-viewing), Mercurial or a ZIP file.

 ##Templates
 Until we have completed the integration of Yo into Codio (will be available in 2013), we offer a template system.
 You will find the Template option in the dropdown list next to the Create Project radio button.